yemre-data/ecoli_bacteria_detection/README.md

 </p>
 As seen in figure 5 above, we find 4 feature maps by passing 8 more layers to the last layer of VGG16 base.
 With this, we can capture even very small features of the image.
 Last dimension is  # (N, 256, 1, 1).
 N : batch_size

+### 3.2.3 Prediction Conv
+Before explain prediction processes, I would clarify one of definition that is really crucial to understand concept.
+Priors: Priors are the fixed scale and ratio boxes to the feature maps that we have determined beforehand.
+While we are building our prediction model, we add it to our model as a function (SSD300).
+We can change the ratios and scales that we define in this function for different tasks.

+In this class, we need to predict two values, which are the object's class and its localization.
+Using the 6 feature maps we obtained before(base conv and extra conv), we predict 8732 boxes (that will compute with priors in the loss) and also predict the class of each box.
+So how do we do this?
+I would like to explain one map as an example here.
+Let's take conv_4_3_feats for example.
+We prepared this map as output channel (N,512,38,38) in base conv .
+Here again, we need to create an appropriate input convolutional for this out.
+At the same time, we define the output of our layer according to the amount of estimation of the number of boxes for each position we predetermined. conv_4_3_feats is 4 for each position.
+On the other hand, since our boxes have 4 positions, we expect our layer conv_4_3_feats to output 16 sizes (N, 16, 38, 38).Then we replace the tensors with the permute function and send them to the chunk of memory with contiguous (N, 38, 38, 16).
+Finally, we get the tensor (N, 5776, 4) by reshaping the tensor with the view function.
+That's just a guess of 5776 of conv_4_3_feats.
+Now you may have a question, why do we predict 8732 of prior's 5776 from a map?
+Because the map is the biggest and has more information, it will increase our accuracy by making the more prior estimation here.
+So we are doing same steps to other maps and finally we predict 8732 priors.
+After that, we predict class scores for each predicted priors(if you have one class as we have you will have two class total your object and background)(N, 5776, n_classes)

+### 3.2.3 Multi-box Loss

 ### 4. Training and several experiments